The voice of Dylan Farrow

-Judges, prosecutors, child protective caseworkers and other professionals who are supposed to protect children often claim to be helping the child when they make decisions that minimize or deny true reports of child sexual abuse and demand silence from anyone trying to support the child.
-Dylan Farrow has confirmed what I always believed that these professionals are mistaken and are adding to the pain inflicted on the children.
-We must listen to courageous survivors like Dylan because she has the moral authority that none of the professionals or even the advocates possess.
-I wish that Dylan’s words could be engraved on every courthouse throughout the country and the world.
+Judges, prosecutors, child protective caseworkers, and other professionals who are supposed to protect children often claim to be helping the child when they make decisions that minimize or deny true reports of child sexual abuse.
+They then demand silence from anyone trying to support the child.
+Dylan Farrow has confirmed what I always believed, that these professionals are mistaken and add to the pain inflicted on the children.
+We must listen to courageous survivors like Dylan because she has the moral authority that none of the professionals or advocates possess.
+We should engrave Dylan’s words on every courthouse throughout the country and the world.

 The Critical connection between “Me Too” and Child Custody

-Based on research from the Centers for Disease Control, we know that approximately one quarter of our children are sexually abused, like Dylan, before they become adults.
-After a long delay, sexual abuse in the Catholic Church and at Penn State was exposed, but most sexual assaults on children continue to be denied and tolerated.
+Based on research from the Centers for Disease Control, we know that approximately one-quarter of our children are sexually abused, like Dylan, before becoming adults.
+After a long delay, the media started to expose sexual abuse in the Catholic Church and at Penn State.
+Still, most sexual assaults on children continue to be denied and tolerated.

-The custody court system developed its response to domestic violence at a time when no research was available and continues to use the outdated responses four decades later.
-Specifically the courts have failed to integrate the ACE Research which demonstrates domestic violence and child abuse are far more harmful than previously understood and the Saunders’ Study which found court professionals often do not have the specific domestic violence knowledge needed to recognize true reports.
-As a result, alleged abusers win 70% of custody cases and 94% of sexual abuse reports are disbelieved.
-So children are still waiting for the massive reforms needed to respond to child sexual abuse and the widespread failure in the custody courts.
+The custody court system developed its response to domestic violence when no research was available and continues to use the outdated responses four decades later.
+Specifically, the courts have failed to integrate the ACE (Adverse Childhood Experience) Research, which demonstrates domestic violence and child abuse are far more harmful than previously understood, and the Saunders’ Study, which found court professionals often do not have the specific domestic violence knowledge needed to recognize true reports of abuse.
+As a result, alleged abusers win 70% of custody cases, and 94% of sexual abuse reports are disbelieved.
+Children are still waiting for the massive reforms needed to respond to child sexual abuse and the widespread failure in the custody courts.

 I hope the “Me Too” movement will embrace Dylan by including these children.
-The abuse and harassment of women is horrific and the abuse of children is even worse because they have less ability to protect themselves.
-Thank you Dylan.
+The abuse and harassment of women are horrific, and children’s abuse is even worse because they have less ability to protect themselves.
+Thank you, Dylan.

-In February of 2014 I wrote an article about Dylan in response to a letter from Dylan posted by New York Times columnist Nick Kristof.
-Ironically my article was posted on the Times Up blog.
+In February of 2014 I wrote an article about Dylan in response to Dylan’s letter posted by New York Times columnist Nick Kristof.
+Ironically my article is published on the Times Up blog.
 My article appears immediately below.

 Dylan Farrow Speaks Out about Sexual Abuse

-The original ACE (Adverse Childhood Experiences) study led by Dr. Vincent Felitti included interviews with over 17,000 middle age and middle class patients of Kaiser Permanente.
-In a confidential survey 22% of the patients said they had been sexually abused as children.
+The original ACE (Adverse Childhood Experiences) study led by Dr. Vincent Felitti included interviews with over 17,000 middle-aged and middle-class patients of Kaiser Permanente.
+In a confidential survey, 22% of the patients said they had been sexually abused as children.
 They had no reason or benefit for lying and it is likely some denied sexual abuse out of embarrassment or a variety of defense mechanisms.
 In other words this is certainly a conservative figure for the percentage of children sexually abused in the United States.

 On this planet, we only get one chance at life.
 One chance at a happy, healthy and productive life.
 In this country we now know for sure that at least one-quarter of our children must live their only life as victims of child sexual abuse.
 They not only suffer the unspeakable violation, but the never ending aftermath.
 As a result of the actions of a predator that we failed to protect them from, the children will suffer more illnesses and injuries throughout their only lives.
 They will suffer far more physical and emotional pain throughout their one life.
 They are likely to use a variety of defense and coping mechanisms many of which will bring them still more harm.
 And their one life is likely to be shorter.

 The Saunders’ study found the evaluators; judges and lawyers tend to pay far more attention to mothers’ anger and emotion all out of proportion to what it tells us about their parenting.
 The mothers see the pain and suffering their children are being put through by abusive fathers and the widespread failure of the courts to protect children.
 The mothers had been taught since grade school that our courts would protect victims and certainly children.
 How can they not be angry and emotional?
 This is their child’s one chance at life.
-What nerve to tell mothers and children to get over it, cooperate with the abuser, the child needs their (abusive) father, and we don’t believe you, and DON’T DARE BE ANGRY AND EMOTIONAL.
+What nerve to tell mothers and children to get over it, cooperate with the abuser, the child needs their (abusive) father, and we don’t believe you, and don’t dare be angry or emotional.